Does a big list guarantee success? You know the answer to that one, already, don't you?

 We always assume that we need large numbers for such an enterprise to succeed

 In reality you don't and possibly never will.
 While most conversion still sits nervously at a patchy 2%, and sometimes lower, the conversion rate of someone going through a sequence can be almost 100%.
 I know that sounds pretty mind boggling to you, but there are clients that have bought almost everything we have to sell.

 They go through the sequence.
-In the Article Writing Course sequence for instance, a client will read the articles on the Psychotactics site, then sign up for article writing goodies, buy into the Outlining book, then either get the homestudy of the Article Writing Course or sign up for the live course.
-Those very same clients then buy into the advanced story telling course, the headlines course and the First Fifty Words course.
+In the Article Writing course purchase sequence for instance, a client will first read the articles on the Psychotactics site, then sign up for article writing goodies, buy into the Outlining book, then either get the homestudy of the Article Writing Course or sign up for the live course.
+Those very same clients then buy into the advanced storytelling course, the headlines course and the First Fifty Words course.

 If you find that mind boggling, well, yes it is

 But it's also pretty natural when you're chomping your way through dinner, and even angling for that second aperitif right at the tail end of the meal.
 Your bill is high, but so is your satisfaction level.